Nightjar LogoSign in

 Food brands selling on Amazon face particular compliance anxiety around AI-generated imagery.
 Amazon's main image requirements for grocery and gourmet are strict: pure white background (RGB 255,255,255), product filling 85% of the frame, minimum 1,000px on the longest side (2,000px recommended for zoom), and accurate product representation.

 That last requirement matters most.
 Amazon introduced AI-based scanning in 2025 for stricter image enforcement.
 "Accurate representation" means the image must match what the customer receives.
 AI tools that modify the product itself risk creating images that do not match the physical product.
-Product preservation architecture sidesteps this entirely, because the product pixels are identical to the source photo.
-Only the environment changes.
+A product-preservation approach helps reduce that risk, because the uploaded product is anchored and only the environment changes.

 Shopify recommends 2048x2048px square images for product pages.
-Nightjar outputs this by default.
+Nightjar supports 1K, 2K, and 4K Generation resolutions at common ecommerce aspect ratios, including 1:1.

 The returns data backs up why accuracy matters.
 22% of products are returned because they look different in person than online.
 58% of CPG returns stem from misleading or low-quality imagery.
 For food brands, where margins are already tight, return rates driven by inaccurate product images are a direct hit to profitability.